-This question is asked often and there is, unfortunately, no set time frame, some households only require once a year, some every six months, and some even every three months.
+This question is asked often and there is, unfortunately, no set time frame, some households only require once a year, some every six months, and some need it every three months.
 It depends on how much water each household uses, how much is trying to be filtered out of your water, and even how many different types of filtration systems you have.
 Of course, water is ever-changing, so sometimes things need to be adapted even if you had a set routine in place.

 The quick answer is yes!
 Private home owners are the only ones responsible for having their water tested, though the EPA (Environmental Protection Agency) does recommend annual well water testing.